CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   1\.
 Auflage,
   Ferdinand Enke Verlag.

+🗎 Barrachina 2016
+: Barrachina, B.; Lopez-Picado, A. et al.:
+  **Tranexamic Acid Compared with Placebo for Reducing Total Blood Loss in Hip Replacement Surgery: A Randomized Clinical Trial.**
+  Anesthesia and analgesia, 2016, 122, 986-95.

+  Abstract: BACKGROUND: Tranexamic acid (TXA) reduces bleeding in patients undergoing hip replacement surgery, but optimal doses and timing have yet to be established.
+Our primary objective in this study was to assess total blood loss 48 hours after surgery with different regimens.

+  METHODS: This was a multicenter, parallel-group, randomized, placebo-controlled clinical trial that included all ASA physical status I to III patients undergoing unilateral total hip replacement surgery who met the inclusion criteria.
+Patients were randomly allocated to 1 of 3 groups: a single-dose group (15 mg/kg TXA before the start of surgery and saline 3 hours later after the start of surgery), a 2-dose group (10 m/kg TXA before and 10 mg/kg of TXA 3 hours after the start of surgery), and a control group (saline before and 3 hours after the start of surgery).
+Total blood loss was calculated using a formula considering hematocrit values and blood transfusions received.
+RESULTS: We included 108 patients in the study.
+Total blood loss volumes up to day 2 were 1377 +/- 689, 1308 +/- 641, and 2215 +/- 1136 mL in the single-dose, 2-dose and control groups, respectively (P 0.001 between the placebo and the experimental groups).
+Blood transfusions were given to 22.9\\\&percnt; of patients (n = 8) in the single-dose group, 11.1\\\&percnt; (n = 4) in the 2-dose group, and 37.8\\\&percnt; (n = 14) in the control group (P = 0.028).

+  CONCLUSIONS: A single preoperative dose of TXA or 2 infusions of a lower dose, preoperatively and then after 3 hours after the start of surgery, resulted in lower blood loss during the first 2 days after surgery and less need for blood transfusion, with good levels of safety.

 🗎 Bernhard 2012
 : **Developing the Skill of Endotracheal Intubation: by Implication for Emergency Medicine.** by Bernhard, M., S. Mohr, M. A. Weigand, E. Martin and A. Walther.
 2012.